rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `object obj_blocking_line(object objFrom, int tileTo, int blockingType)`
-- Returns first object which blocks direct linear path from objFrom to tileTo using selected blocking function (see `BLOCKING_TYPE_*` constants in **sfall.h**).
+- Returns the first object which blocks direct linear path from `objFrom` to `tileTo` using selected blocking function (see `BLOCKING_TYPE_*` constants in **sfall.h**).
 - If path is clear (no blocker was encountered by selected function) - returns 0.
 - `objFrom` is always excluded from calculations, but is required to be a valid object.

 -----
 #### `object obj_blocking_tile(int tileNum, int elevation, int blockingType)`
-- Returns first object blocking given tile using given blocking function or 0 if tile is clear.
+- Returns the first object blocking the given tile using the given blocking function, or 0 if the tile is clear.

 -----
 #### `array tile_get_objs(int tileNum, int elevation)`
-- Returns an array of all objects at given tile.
+- Returns an array of all objects at the given tile.
 - It will include any hidden, dead or system objects (like cursor), so make sure to check properly when iterating.

 -----